Lawsuit seeks $2.4M damages from Wisconsin fake GOP electors

 In that memo, Chesebro wrote that “It may seem odd that the electors pledged to Trump and (Vice President Mike) Pence might meet and cast their votes” but a fair reading of federal law “suggests that this is a reasonable course of action.”

-Chesebro, when reached by phone and told of the lawsuit, said “Thank you for letting me know I will check into that” before he hung up.
+Chesebro, when reached by phone and told of the lawsuit, said “Thank you for letting me know.
+I will check into that.”
+He then hung up.
 Troupis did not immediately return a phone message seeking comment.

 Kelly Ruh, one of the 10 electors, said she was not aware of the lawsuit and had no immediate comment.
 Other defendants contacted did not immediately return messages seeking comment.

 The bipartisan Wisconsin Elections Commission, working from an analysis by the state’s Department of Justice that generally accepted that argument, earlier concluded that the Republicans did not break any election laws.
 But the U.S. House committee investigating the Jan.
-6 Capitol insurrection is also looking into the actions of GOP electors, with subpoenas to at least 20 people who were part of the Republican effort in Arizona, Georgia, Michigan, New Mexico, Nevada, Pennsylvania and Wisconsin.
+6 Capitol insurrection is also looking into the actions of GOP electors, and has sent subpoenas to at least 20 people who were part of the Republican effort in Arizona, Georgia, Michigan, New Mexico, Nevada, Pennsylvania and Wisconsin.

 The U.S. Department of Justice also is investigating.